 From issues related to workplace behavior to stepping up their recruitment efforts, the nature of HR administration has changed.
 As can be seen from a study conducted by the Addison Group, 60 percent of employees are still actively searching for a new job despite being already employed.
-For organizations looking to get an edge on their competitors, this is an excellent opportunity to recruit talented and highly-skilled individuals.
+For organizations looking to get an edge over their competitors, this is an excellent opportunity to recruit talented and highly skilled individuals.

 In turn, this allows organizations to source candidates from proven sources while eliminating “bad” or ineffective recruitment channels.
-On the long-term, this improves the quality of talent sourced while also speeding up employee recruitment.
+In the long term, this improves the quality of talent sourced while also speeding up employee recruitment.

 In fact, a recent study has shown that the typical hiring manager spends less than six seconds reviewing a single job application.
 These gaps in the hiring process will consequently lead to the wrong type of candidate being hired for the job.